-Electricity

-Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars None Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Electricity is from the mains grid with the meter and fuse box located within an under stair cupboard.
+Electricity is from the mains grid with the meter and consumer unit located in the vestibule cupboard.

-Gas

-Accessible parts of the system were visually inspected without removing fittings.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Gas is from the mains supply with the meter located within a box to the exterior of the property.
+Gas is from the mains supply with the meter located in an external inspection box.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece bathroom consisting of WC, wash hand basin and bath.
+Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework although the cold water rising main was not fully inspectable.
+There is a PVC cold water storage tank in the roof void although it is unclear if this remains in use.
+Sanitary arrangements comprise a three piece coloured suite in the shower room and two piece suite in the ground floor cloakroom with separate wet floor shower arrangement in the ground floor shower room.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Gas central heating via radiators.
-The gas boiler also appears to provide hot water on demand and is located within a first floor bedroom cupboard.
+The property has a system of gas central heating via radiators.
+The gas boiler is located in a kitchen cupboard and also provides hot water.
+Drainage Drainage covers etc. were not lifted.

-Drainage

-Drainage covers etc. were not lifted.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.

-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+All foul and surface water drainage appears to be to the main public sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.